compliance-framework/configuration-service/README.md

 # Configuration Service

 ## Overview

+The Configuration service is a core component of The Continuous Compliance Framework.
+It manages all the data and aggregation for compliance, and agent-collected data.

-`configuration-service` is a service responsible for storing and retrieving OSCAL (Open Security Controls Assessment Language) configurations.
+The data structures in the service are heavily based on OSCAL (Open Security Controls Assessment Language), with the goal of full support.

-## Features
-- Store OSCAL configurations
-- Retrieve OSCAL configurations

 ## Prerequisites
 - Docker / Podman